Aaron-Speedy/SpeedyTerrainMod/README.md

 * <a href="https://github.com/SXRWahrheit">Wahrheit</a>
 * <a href="https://infotoast.org">Frank from Info Toast</a>

-OpenTerrainGenerator is based off TerrainControl, developed by:
+OpenTerrainGenerator is based off <a href="https://github.com/mctcp/TerrainControl">TerrainControl</a>, developed by:

 * <a href="https://github.com/rutgerkok">rutgerkok</a>
 * <a href="https://github.com/Wickth">Wickth</a>